kenjinose/smbd_algorithms/README.md

 # smbd_algorithms
-Algorithms for Sparse Multichannel Blind Deconvolution (SMBD)
+Algorithms for Sparse Multichannel Blind Deconvolution (SMBD).

-In this respository we share Three different algorithms for the SMBD problem.
+In this respository we share three different algorithms for the SMBD problem.

 ## c_pef.m